Home / Visit / What's Here / Zoology Department

 Our animal ambassadors are varied and diverse, with cute fuzzies like rabbits and guinea pigs, to some scary creatures such as tarantulas and scorpions.
 Our staff and animals are ready to give you a terrific hands-on experience, whether you choose to visit us at the Museum or schedule a presentation at your location.
 Please see below for our current offerings and stay tuned for more on the way!

 Join us at one of our animal encounters for up-close learning!
 Touch or hold some creepy crawlies or cute cuddlies, and learn about their design features and characteristics.
-Creature Features are held on select Saturdays.
-See the events calendar for dates.
-Come discover with us during these wild presentations!
-Admission to the Creature Features is separate from general Museum admission.
-Creature Features can also be added to a scheduled group tour (fifteen or more people) for an additional cost.
+Private, 45-minute Creature Feature Workshops can be added to a scheduled group tour (fifteen or more people) for an additional cost.
+See the add-on options page for details.

 Upcoming Workshops |